saekizm/fafel-lang/user_manual/USER_MAN.md

 }
 ```

-the state is made up of state variables which can only be altered by state modifying functions.
+he state is made up of state variables which can only be altered by state modifying functions.

-####Control Flow
+### Control Flow

 Fafel control flow consists of a simple `if-then-else` expression: